quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Solicited State Transitions

-If an endpoint is no longer interested in the data being received, it MAY send a STOP_SENDING frame on a stream in the "open" or "half-closed (local)" state to prompt closure of the stream in the opposite direction.
-This typically indicates that the receiving application is no longer reading from the stream, but is not a guarantee that incoming data will be ignored.
+If an endpoint is no longer interested in the data it is receiving on a stream, it MAY send a STOP_SENDING frame identifying that stream to prompt closure of the stream in the opposite direction.
+This typically indicates that the receiving application is no longer reading data it receives from the stream, but is not a guarantee that incoming data will be ignored.

 STREAM frames received after sending STOP_SENDING are still counted toward the connection and stream flow-control windows, even though these frames will be discarded upon receipt.
 This avoids potential ambiguity about which STREAM frames count toward flow control.

-A STOP_SENDING frame on a stream in the "open" or "half-closed (remote)" states, requests that the the receiving application send a RST_STREAM frame.
+STOP_SENDING can only be sent for any stream that is not "idle", however it is mostly useful for streams in the "open" or "half-closed (local)" states.
+A STOP_SENDING frame requests that the receiving application send a RST_STREAM frame.
 If the STOP_SENDING frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.

 While STOP_SENDING frames are retransmittable, an implementation MAY choose not to retransmit a lost STOP_SENDING frame if the stream has already been closed